 Prior to joining PPS, Priti worked with New York City Department of Parks and Recreation on capital projects for the city, assisting on site analyses, research and drafting.
-As a student, she also acquired skills in graphic design as a freelance designer.

 At Rutgers University, her senior thesis project involved the sustainable redevelopment design of downtown Paterson, New Jersey which promoted economic, cultural, ecological and social growth through Placemaking.

 Bachelor of Science in Environmental Planning and Urban Design, concentration in Landscape Architecture, Rutgers, The State University of New Jersey (2007)